IvanxAj/C90-compiler/docs/journal.md

 **29/10/23** Enums
 - Added a enum map to Scope struct (to properly handle local / global / nested enums), and appropriate methods
 - Context defines a getEnum, which searches reverse iteratively through scopes, and returns the value of the enum.
-  - Always called after isEnum, so could be made more efficient by combining with isEnum to only iterate once, but realisitically, we won't have many nested enums, so should not be very computationally expensive.
+  - Always called after isEnum, so could be made more efficient by combining with isEnum to only iterate once, but realistically, we won't have many nested enums, so should not be very computationally expensive.
 Possible more efficient implementation:
   ```C++
   std::optional<int> findEnum(const std::string& name) const {
     for (auto it = scopes.rbegin(); it != scopes.rend(); ++it) {